Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 Gluon is built into a WebAssembly module loaded and ran inside the T-rust framework (they are both TEA projects).
 Gluon is an application (we call TeaLeaf); T-rust is a framework (TeaTree).
 T-rust contains layer1 and layer2; Layer1 is a blockchain built using Substrate, while Layer2 is an exceptionally designed mini OS along with WebAssembly modules that run on wasm runtime powered by [WaSCC](https://wascc.dev).
 Gluon also contains layer1 and layer2.
 Layer1 is a Substrate pellet running inside Tea Layer1 blockchain, and layer2 is a set of WebAssembly actors running in every TEA node's TeaRuntime.

-Gluon serves all Polkadot ecosystem dApps and other blockchains as an entry point (portal); it is transparent to other client chains.
+Gluon serves all Mintbase ecosystem dApps and other blockchains as an entry point (portal); it is transparent to other client chains.
 There is no integration needed.

 We designed and developed Gluon to:
 - Lower the barrier to blockchain end-users; improve user experiences.